 In this work, we introduce \textbf{contrastive prompting}, a novel prompting approach that automatically directs the reasoning process of large language models.
 Our inspiration stems from how humans can learn from both their correct and incorrect actions~\cite{roediger2009getting}.
 For instance, when confronted with a math problem (as in Figure~\ref{fig:zero_shot_cp}), people may ask "How can we prevent mistakes in each step?"
 By identifying the steps that are prone to mistakes on their own, they can enhance their ability to avoid mistakes and provide accurate solutions.
 Our idea is to prompt LLMs to emulate this reasoning process, enabling them to effectively solve new problems.

 Specifically, when presented with a problem to solve, we instruct LLMs to generate both correct and incorrect answers within the given context.
 To achieve this, we provide prompts such as "Let's give a correct and a wrong answer."
 Following this, we verify and confirm the correct answer.
 Our proposed approach offers multiple advantages.
 It not only generates incorrect answers autonomously but also places a greater emphasis on ensuring the accuracy of the answers.
-This eliminates the need for manually labeling reasoning examples for each task and problem, effectively addressing the challenges faced by zero-shot and few-shot CoT.
+This eliminates the need for manually labeling reasoning examples for each task and problem, effectively addressing the challenges faced by CoT.

-We evaluate the proposed approach across various reasoning-intensive tasks, including arithmetic reasoning (SingleEq, AddSub, MultiArith, AQUA-RAT, GSM8K, SVAMP), commonsense reasoning (CommonsenseQA, StrategyQA), symbolic reasoning (Last Letter Concatenation, Coin Flip), and other logical reasoning tasks (Date Understanding, Tracking Shuffled Objects).
-We employ two state-of-the-art base LLMs GPT-3.5 and GPT-4~\cite{openai2023gpt4}.
-The experimental findings demonstrate significant improvements in scores compared to the zero-shot baseline across all 12 datasets.
-Moreover, our method not only surpasses zero-shot CoT and few-shot CoT in most arithmetic and commonsense reasoning tasks but also achieves better results when combined with zero-shot or few-shot CoT, approaching or even surpassing the performance of existing state-of-the-art methods.
+We evaluate the proposed approach across various reasoning-intensive tasks, including arithmetic reasoning, commonsense reasoning, symbolic reasoning, and other logical reasoning tasks.
+We employ two state-of-the-art base LLMs GPT-3.5 and GPT-4~\cite{openai2023gpt4} and four popular open source LLMs.
+The experimental findings demonstrate significant improvements in scores compared to the zero-shot baseline across all datasets.
+Moreover, our method not only surpasses Zero-shot-CoT and Few-shot-CoT in most arithmetic and commonsense reasoning tasks but also achieves better results when combined with zero-shot or few-shot CoT, approaching or even surpassing the performance of existing state-of-the-art methods.
 These results indicate the effectiveness of generating incorrect answers for individual problems to guide the reasoning process of LLMs.